marijnh/getdocs/README.md

    `.properties`) in the output—for example `Foo#constructor` to set the constructor property of a class.

  * **kind**: Explicitly sets the kind of this item.
-Is stored directly on the item data, rather than under a `tags` object.
+Does not get a dollar sign prefix.

  * **forward**: Can be used to make the properties or methods of a class or object appear in another class or object.
 A typical use